magmax/webclassifier/README.md

 1. clone the repository: `git clone git@github.com:magmax/webclassifier.git`
 2. run docker-compose: `docker-compose up -d`
+4. initialize the database with `docker-compose exec web python manage.py migrate`
-3. go to localhost:8000
+4. go to localhost:8000
-4. add some urls
+5. add some urls
-5. classify some of them by hand
+6. classify some of them by hand
-6. press the "Process All" button.
+7. press the "Process All" button.